gaonkarr/VisualSearch_MXNet_CFN/README.md

 Copy the link and use that to access your Jupyter notebook server.

 6. Run the steps in Jupyter Notebook to create models and indexes.

 ### Steps to update the docker image and push it to Fargate

 7. Once the model is created go back to the Deep Learning Instance terminal, run following commands to update the docker image and push it to ECR.
     7.1 Get docker login :
 build the Docker image using Dockerfile provided in "VisualSearch_MXNet/mms" folder.

 ```
     cd <path/to/project>/VisualSearch_MXNet/mms
     docker build -t <repository-name>:latest .
 ```

-7.2 Check the image using command
+  7.2 Check the image using command :

 ```
     docker images
 ```

-7.3 Tag the image with latest tag [Check out 2nd CloudFormation stack outputs section for repository URI]
+   7.3 Tag the image with latest tag *[Check out 2nd CloudFormation stack outputs section for repository URI]*
 ```
     docker tag <repository-name>:latest <account-id>.dkr.ecr.<region>.amazonaws.com/<repository-name>:latest
 ```

    7.4 Push the docker image to ECR repository

 ```
     docker push <account-id>.dkr.ecr.<region>.amazonaws.com/<repository-name>:latest
 ```

    7.5 Update the service.
-Run following on local machine or Deep Learning Instance.
-Service name is in outputs section of 2nd CloudFormation stack.
+Run following on local machine or Deep Learning Instance. *[Service name is in outputs section of 2nd CloudFormation stack.]*
 ```
     aws ecs update-service --service <ecs-service-name> --force-new-deployment
 ```

 8. Open the 1st CloudFormation stack's output section, click on the link for "ExternalUrl".
 The browser should display...